edub966/catchup/README.md

 > Important information can be extracted from chaotic social chat better than users can find it manually.

-The app should feel like a social group chat first.
-The scoring system, Important feed, Catch Up view, and audit tools exist to prove whether the algorithm can find what mattered inside messy conversation.
+CatchUp should feel like a real social group chat first.
+The scoring system, Important feed, Catch Up view, and audit tools exist to prove whether the app can find what mattered inside messy conversation.

-## Sprint 1 Status
+## Current Status

-Current Sprint 1 foundation includes:
+Sprint 2 is complete enough to pause UI polish and move into Sprint 3.

+The app now includes:

+- Mobile-first group chat shell
+- Frontend auth scaffolding with local/demo session state
+- Logged-out landing/auth screen
+- Logged-in group dashboard
+- Create group and join group by invite code
+- Invite code copy/share behind the chat menu
-- Real-time group chat with Socket.IO
+- Real-time chat with Socket.IO
 - SQLite persistence
-- Username-based entry without auth
-- Create group
-- Join group with invite code
-- Saved-chat homepage by username
+- Saved groups by username
-- Message history
+- Message timestamps and date dividers
+- Online presence shown as "In chat now"
+- Lightweight profile cards for people currently in chat
+- Typing indicators
-- Message reactions
+- Message reactions with a larger emoji tray
-- Rule-based message scoring
-- Reaction score boosts
-- Important tab
+- Reply UI with quoted reply previews
 - Catch Up tab
-- Catch-up feedback storage
+- Important tab with readable labels
 - Internal audit page
+- Rule-based scoring and categorization foundation

 Still intentionally rough:

-- No real authentication
+- No real authentication yet
 - No production hosting
-- No mobile app
+- No mobile app wrapper
+- No push notifications
 - No AI summaries
-- No moderation
+- No moderation tools
-- No file uploads
-- No polished onboarding
+- Scoring/categorization still needs serious Sprint 3 work

-See [ROADMAP.md](./ROADMAP.md) for the full product plan.
+See [ROADMAP.md](./ROADMAP.md) for the broader product plan.

 ## Run Locally